RhonaON/Smiley-Faces-with-D3.js/README.md

 (https://www.youtube.com/watch?v=2LhoCfjm8R4)

-Using Create React App template and NPM packages instead of the UMD formate used in the course.
+Using Create React App template and NPM packages instead of the UMD format used in the course.

 # Getting Started with Create React App